vshanks/github.io/_posts/2020-09-28-habitat-marte-part2.md

 Mission 47 was my second virtual space analog mission at Habitat Marte.
 In this post, I will relate my learnings from it in a format that I hope has become familiar: question and answer style.

 If this is the first time you're encountering the terms space analogs or analog missions, flip over to [Space Analog Missions]({% post_url 2020-09-25-space-analog-missions %}) on the whats and whys of space analog missions.
 The remainder of this article will make a lot more sense!
 In my first virtual space analog mission at Habitat Marte, we focussed on recycling and sustainability in a Martian habitat.
-You can read more about the mission in my [previous post here]({% post_url 2020-09-27-habitat-marte-part1 %}).
+You can read more about the mission in my [post about mission 43 at Habitat Marte]({% post_url 2020-09-27-habitat-marte-part1 %}).

 If you're familiar with how missions at Habitat Marte are structured and run, [skip ahead to the details of Mission 47](#q-what-was-the-theme-of-mission-47-at-habitat-marte).